mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 ## TL;DR

-Machine Learning Compilation (MLC) makes it possible to compile and deploy large-scale language models on multiple NVIDIA and AMD GPUs with competitive performance.
+Machine Learning Compilation (MLC) makes it possible to compile and deploy large-scale language models running on multi-GPU systems with support for NVIDIA and AMD GPUs with high performance.
 Specifically, we run 4-bit quantized Llama2-70B at 34.5 tok/sec on two NVIDIA RTX 4090 and 29.9 tok/sec on two AMD Radeon 7900XTX.
-We also observe that the solution consistently scales with more GPUs.
+The same solution also scales well beyond two GPUs.
+Our evaluation shows the performance consistently improves up to eight A10G GPUs when running Llama2-70B and CodeLlama 34B.

 ## Background

-We are currently facing a global shortage of powerful GPUs, leading to their increasing cost and limited availability.
-Despite this, the demand for large-scale Large Language Models (LLMs) remains strong within academia and industry.
+Demand for access to powerful GPUs exceeds supply, leading to their increasing cost and limited availability.
+A significant driver behind this demand is that the appetite for large-scale Large Language Models (LLMs) is strong within academia and industry.
 However, many of the largest models, such as Meta's Llama2-70B, face a bottleneck due to their size and cannot be accommodated on a single less-powerful GPU.
 To address this challenge and assist the GPU-poor during this scarcity era, an ideal LLM serving framework should be universal and capable of deploying on a broader spectrum of devices, highly performant, and able to scale up with the addition of more GPUs.

-Machine learning compilation (MLC) techniques offer such a solution, which allow **universal deployment** on all GPUs.
+Machine learning compilation (MLC) techniques offer such a solution, which allow **universal deployment** on all viable GPUs.
 Backed by TVM Unity, the latest generation of Apache TVM, MLC LLM is capable of generating highly performant code across all GPU backends, such as CUDA, ROCm, Vulkan, OpenCL, Metal, and WebGPU, achieving **state-of-the-art performance** across NVIDIA, AMD, and Intel GPUs.
 Most importantly, unlike a traditional C++ compiler, it compiles for both single-node and **multi-GPU and distributed** use cases, as machine learning necessitates.

 In this blog post, MLC LLM demonstrates multiple advantages in serving large-scale LLMs:

 - Performance: It compiles and generates highly performant code for multi-GPU inference.
-- Universal deployment: It empowers universal deployment of LLMs onto GPUs across a variety of vendors and architectures.
+- Universal deployment: It enables universal deployment of LLMs onto GPUs across a variety of vendors and architectures.
-- Scalability: It meaningfully scales and provides more acceleration as the number of GPUs increases.
+- Scalability: It scales efficiently and provides more acceleration as the number of GPUs increases.

 ## MLC-Powered Multi-GPU Inference